lazylace7/portugese-bank-marketing/README.md

 # Portuguese Bank Marketing Prediction

 This project involves analyzing and modeling a real-world marketing dataset provided by a Portuguese bank.
-The objective is to predict whether a client will subscribe to a term deposit based on various personal, social, and campaign-related features.
+The objective is to predict whether a client will subscribe to a term deposit based on various personal, social and campaign-related features.

 ## Problem Statement